bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

 by iterating through the `tools` attribute on an `action_config` until a tool with a `with_feature` set matching the feature configuration is found (see [Feature relationships](#feature-relationships) earlier on this page for more information).
-We recommend that you end your tool lists with a default tool that corresponds to an empty feature configuration.
+You should end your tool lists with a default tool that corresponds to an empty feature configuration.

 ### Example usage